• About

 Cities Are Exploiting Curb Taxes

-Supposedly, my city’s street sweeping enforcement program was launched in response to citizen complaints, although I strongly suspect the only citizens that actually, um, “complained” were the mayor and his five city councilmen.
+Supposedly, my city’s street sweeping enforcement program was launched in response to citizen complaints.
+Then again, I strongly suspect the only citizens that actually, um, “complained” were the mayor and his five city councilmen.

-In reality, cash-strapped cities are using parking fines to fill their coffers like never before.
-A retired New York City meter maid copped to writing 227 tickets during a 5-hour shift.
-If you think that’s bad, in 2012, the meter maids in Washington DC infamously cranked out parking tickets at the astonishing rate of one every eight seconds, writing nearly 2 million tickets that generated $92 million in revenue.
+In reality, cash-strapped cities use parking fines to fill their coffers.
+For example, there’s the retired New York City meter maid who copped to writing 227 tickets during a 5-hour shift.
+And if you think that’s bad, the meter maids in Washington DC are infamously known to crank out parking tickets at the astonishing rate of one every eight seconds, writing nearly 2 million tickets every year that generate more than $100 million in revenue.

 How to Fight a Parking Ticket